sts10/project-info/hush-line/whitepaper.md

 - As a source, I need a way to access someone's Hush Line, even if the Tor Network and the original URL are blocked in my country, so I can share information even in the most oppressive environments.

 ## 3. System Requirements
 Hush Line is an open-source application designed for Debian-based Linux systems [^14].
 The system must have a 64-bit processor to install the new cryptography packages.
 Other hardware requirements are minimal due to the simplicity of the app.
 Hush Line saves encrypted messages to a local text file for individuals who might want to avoid setting up email delivery.
 Ensuring the device storage is >16 GB for long-term usage will help safeguard against capacity issues.
-Having >265 MB of RAM [^15] will make system-wide performance, including updates, reboots, startup, and other processes run smoothly.
+Having >265 MB of RAM will make system-wide performance, including updates, reboots, startup, and other processes run smoothly [^15].

 ## 4. Hush Line: The People's Tip Line
 ### 4.1.
 Goals